William Y. Humphreys

-William Yerger Humphreys (September 9, 1890 – February 26, 1933) was a U.S. Representative from Mississippi.
+William Yerger Humphreys (September 9, 1890 – February 26, 1933) was an American lawyer and politician who served one term as a U.S. Representative from Mississippi from 1923 to 1925.

 Early life

 William Y. Humphreys was born on September 9, 1890, in Greenville, Washington County, Mississippi.
 His father was Benjamin G. Humphreys II.

 Humphreys attended the public schools and Sewanee Grammar School, Sewanee, Tennessee.
 He studied law at George Washington University, Washington, D.C., from 1911 to 1914, while in the employ of the United States House of Representatives as assistant superintendent of the House document room.

 Career

 Humphreys was admitted to the bar on June 1, 1914, and commenced practice in Greenville, Mississippi.
 He served as first lieutenant in the Chemical Warfare Service of the United States Army during the First World War.

+Congress

 Humphreys was elected as a Democrat to the Sixty-eighth Congress to fill the vacancy caused by the death of his father, Benjamin G. Humphreys II, and served from November 27, 1923, to March 3, 1925.
 He was not a candidate for renomination in 1924.
 He resumed the practice of law in Greenville, Mississippi.